dhmackey/sysfyre-grabber/README.md

 ---

-### 📜 〢 License
+## 📜 〢 License

 By downloading this, you agree to the Commons Clause license and that you're not allowed to sell this repository or any code from this repository.
-For more info see [commonsclause](https://commonsclause.com/)
+For more info see [commonsclause](https://commonsclause.com/).

-<a id="note"></a>
+<a id="disclaimer"></a>

 ---

-### ⚠️ 〢 Note
+### ⚠️ Disclaimer

 I am not responsible for any damages this software may cause after being acquired.
 This software was made for personal education and sandbox testing.